 Names: For many years Labrador Tea was classified as Ledum groenlandicum and while still in the Heath family, Ledum was used only for plants called Labrador Tea.
 Research has determined that these species should be in the genus Rhododendron.
 See FNA (Ref. #W7) for more details.
 The genus Rhododendron is the Greek name for the rose colored Oleander, derived from rhŏdŏn meaning 'a rose' and dĕndrŏn meaning 'a tree'.
 The species name, groenlandicum, means 'of Greenland', chosen by Oeder as explained below.

-The work of Oeder was amended recently by two people: ‘Judd’ refers to Walter Stephen Judd (b.
-1951), American botanist and taxonomist, Distinguished Professor in Botany at the University of Florida beginning in 2009; President of the American Society of Plant Taxonomists 2000-2001 and contributor to the Angiosperm Phylogeny Group.
+The work of Oeder was amended in 1990 by two people: ‘Judd’ refers to Walter Stephen Judd (b.
+1951), American botanist and taxonomist, Distinguished Professor in Botany at the University of Florida beginning in 2009, President of the American Society of Plant Taxonomists 2000-2001 and contributor to the Angiosperm Phylogeny Group.
 ‘Kron’ refers to Kathleen Anne Kron (b.
 1956), American Botanist, Professor of Biology at Wake Forest University and manager of a lab working on the large-scale relationships between flowering plants and using the Ericaceae Family for a model.

 Above: Labrador Tea has brownish woody stems with new growth at the top.
 Old leaves remain on the plant.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.